 Watch her look at her run, boy”

 Sweet Little Sixteen was recorded and released by Chuck Berry in 1958.
-The song references American Bandstand in Philadelphia, PA.
-This rock and roll hit peaked at no. 2 on Billboard Hot 100, no. 2 in the R&B Best Sellers chart, and no. 16 in the U.K. There are also other versions of the songs including one by John Lennon and another by The Beatles.
+This rock and roll hit, which references American Bandstand, peaked at no. 2 on Billboard Hot 100.
+Later versions of the song were done by The Beatles and separately by John Lennon.

 “Going back to Philly, wilin’, defilin’